-The Bank Directory Plus is downloadable in a manual or automated manner from the SWIFTRef Access Point in full and delta versions.
-Upon request it can also be delivered through FileAct.
+The Bank Directory Plus is downloadable in a manual or automated manner from the SWIFTRef Portal in full and delta versions.
+Upon request it can also be delivered through FileAct on a daily or monthly basis.

 3.8.3 IBAN Plus (Optional)